keajs/kea/README.md

 # Scenes

-You can use all the logic store reducers and sagas individually in your existing application.
+You can use all of the above individually in your existing application.

-If, however, you favor convenience, you may combine them into scenes.
+If you wish, you may combine them into scenes.

 Scenes are defined in `scene.js` files like so: